Chanel West Coast Sizzles In Leather Outfit & Shows Off New Bling On Instagram

 “You are one interesting young woman keep pushing forward and you will always be amazing,” declared another social media user.

 Previously, the rapper showed off another leather look on May 7, 2019.
-This time, she was seen rocking a strapless, leather bodysuit.
+That time, she wore a strapless bodysuit while sitting upright in a modern red chair.
 The top of her ensemble was embellished with sheer lace accents.
-She sat upright in a modern red chair.
-Chanel rocked matching gloves and thigh-high gloves.
-Plus, the bombshell wore a platinum blond wig with extra-long hair.
-She gazed directly at the camera with a coy expression on her face.
-Her lips popped thanks to bright red lipstick.
+The bombshell also wore a platinum blond wig with extra-long hair and rocked matching gloves and thigh-high boots.
+She gazed directly at the camera with a coy expression on her face, her lips popping thanks to her use of bright red lipstick.